shane-tomlinson/string-utils/api.md

 format the string.

-## fillLeft()
+## padLeft()

-fill the left hand side of the string with a character until its length is length.
+pad the left hand side of the string with a character until its length is length.

-## fillLeft()
+## padLeft()

-fill the left hand side of the string with a character until its length is length.
+pad the left hand side of the string with a character until its length is length.

 <!-- End src/string.js -->